rosasurfer/mt4-mql-framework/bin/README.md

 ### How do I use the compiler to compile MQL programs without using MetaEditor?
 For maximum backward compatibility the framework comes with the compiler distributed with MetaTrader 4 build 225.
 The reliability of the generated EX4 files outweights the minor restrictions that compiler has, compared to current compiler versions.
+The compiler may be replaced by any other version of builds <= 509 without changes to the code base.

-The compiler may be integrated in any modern development environment (e.g. by registering custom CLI tools) or may be called manually using the provided script `bin/mqlc`:
+The compiler can be integrated in any modern development environment (e.g. by registering custom CLI tools).
+It may also be called manually using the provided script `bin/mqlc`:

 ```bash
 $ mqlc -?